RE3CON/UV-Kitchen/v2.01.31_mods/readme.md

 <hr>

 ### `mod_custom_digits.py`
-LarSeN contribution: Grouped some of the best fonts for Big and Small digits display (BBC mode 7, Geneva, Terminus, Videotex, old computer, etc)
+LarSeN contribution: Grouped some of the best fonts for Big and Small digits display (BBC mode 7, Geneva, Terminus, Videotex, old computer, etc...)

 Change fonts used to display big and small digits.
 <hr>